yizhoushen/1779-week-6-exercises/README.md

 # Week 5 Exercises
-These exercises will help you get familiar with boto3, EC2 and S3 bucket.
+These exercises will help you get familiar with boto3, EC2 and S3 buckets.
 You will also get experience performing operations on EC2 and S3 bucket using boto3.

 ### Set Up Instructions